sjsu-library/unionist/_items/unionist--image-0147.md

 relatedText: unionist--text-0074
 relatedTextIssue:
 filename:
-caption: A judge's gavel.
-This second trial of Prudence Crandall on the Black Law was focused on the judge, the famed David Daggett.
+caption: The behavior of the students as witnesses is as vital to understanding these courtroom dramas as the arguments of lawyers and judges.
 order: '558'
 layout: items_item
 collection: items